How to protect your smart home data

 Hackers are always coming up with new ways to infiltrate your network, and updates allow manufacturers to install software to combat new malware and security loopholes that make your smart home vulnerable.

 Some smart devices will update automatically, but it's worth checking the device or app periodically.
-Always ensure that your products are up to date with the latest software.
+Always ensure that your products are up to date with the latest software to ensure you have the latest security fixes.

 4. Think about where you put devices